Chatter Back End

 :

-server$ vi views/views.go
+server$ vi handlers.go

-with the following imports:
+Start the file with the following imports:

 import (